jax-ml/jax/docs/multi_process.md

 same pmapped function and pass in arguments to be mapped across its _local_ devices (i.e., the pmapped axis size is equal to the number of local devices).
 Similarly, the function will return outputs sharded across _local_ devices only.
-Inside the function however, collective communication operations are run across all _global_ devices, across all processes.
+Inside the function, however, collective communication operations are run across all _global_ devices, across all processes.
 Conceptually, this can be thought of as running a pmap over a single array sharded across hosts, where each host “sees” only its local shard of the input and output.